wp-plugins/bepro-listings/readme.txt

 = Can I operate multiple directory types at the same time? =

-Yes, you will need our origami addon and any niche addons that specify compatibility like our vehicles and Real Estate addons
+Yes, you will need our From Builder addon.
+Depending on your specific directory, you may also need the Origami addon

 = Can this work with buddypress? =